A California jury on Monday convicted former NFL player Kellen Winslow II of rape and misdemeanor charges of indecent exposure and lewd conduct.

-He faced misdemeanor charges of indecent exposure, willful cruelty to an elderly person, battery against an elderly person and two counts of lewd conduct.
+Winslow also faced misdemeanor charges of indecent exposure, willful cruelty to an elderly person, battery against an elderly person and two counts of lewd conduct.

 Multiple news reports quoted Winslow claiming the accusations are “a money grab.”

-The former first-round draft pick and onetime highest-paid NFL tight end was arrested on the 2003 and 2018 charges at his Encinitas, California home in June 2018.
+The former first-round draft pick and onetime highest-paid NFL tight end was arrested on the 2003 and 2018 charges at his Encinitas, California, home in June 2018.
 He was released the following month after posting $2 million bail, CNN affiliate KUSI reported.

 A judge revoked his bail in March after police accused him of lewd conduct involving a 77-year-old, jail records show.
 He was charged with lewd conduct for a February 13 incident and again for a February 22 incident involving the same woman.
 In the latter, Winslow was also charged with battery to and cruelty against an elderly person.

 Winslow was selected No. 6 in the 2004 NFL draft.
 He spent four years with the Cleveland Browns before playing for the Tampa Bay Buccaneers, New England Patriots and New York Jets.